Do you know what to ask before hiring a certified home inspector?

 1. Who is recommending this certified home inspector?

 Be wary of home inspectors who are recommended by your friend or posted on a Mr. Fix It website.
-These guys are motivated to produce a no hassle, no issues, a home inspection that goes smoothly and leads to a deal that closes so that they get paid.
+These guys are motivated to produce a no hassle, no issues, home inspection that goes smoothly and leads to a deal that closes so that they get paid.
 They’re going to tend to recommend “easy” home inspectors that aren’t as likely to identify issues that would protect you before the sale.

 2. What are your qualifications to be a certified home inspector?